BootstrapCMS/Navigation/README.md

 Please check the system requirements before installing Laravel Navigation.

 To get the latest version of Laravel Navigation, simply require it in your `composer.json` file.

 `"graham-campbell/navigation": "dev-master"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 You will need to register the [Laravel HTMLMin](https://github.com/GrahamCampbell/Laravel-HTMLMin) service provider before you attempt to load the Laravel Navigation service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\HTMLMin\HTMLMinServiceProvider'`

 Once Laravel Navigation is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\Navigation\NavigationServiceProvider'`

 You can register the Navigation facade in the `aliases` key of your `app/config/app.php` file if you like.

 `'Navigation' => 'GrahamCampbell\Navigation\Facades\Navigation'`

+## Usage

+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Navigation ) for Laravel Navigation.

+You may see an example of implementation in [CMS Core](https://github.com/GrahamCampbell/CMS-Core).

 ## Updating Your Fork